Wonder Who’s Who?

 Although actress-director Roseann Cane made her television debut at the age of four on “Howdy Doody,” it would take her nine more years to begin training professionally, first with private teachers, then at the American Academy of Dramatic Arts, Emerson College, Hofstra University, and The New School.
 The New York City native would go on to appear onstage in a wide variety of roles by playwrights ranging from Shakespeare to Neil Simon and Chekhov to Beckett.

 For much of that time Cane supported herself by writing, editing, and teaching.
 She’s been a writing instructor at Hunter College, the 92nd Street Y, and a slew of other institutions; a promotional writer for Cambridge University Press; copy supervisor at Harper & Row (now HarperCollins); editor of Quadrant, the journal of the C.G.
 Jung Foundation for Analytical Psychology (where she was also a faculty and editorial-board member); program director of the New York Open Center; and a columnist for Lifetime Television’s website.

 During the 1990s she appeared on Lifetime Television’s Pandora, and was the voice of the BRIDES Magazine horoscope line.
 Acting on the stage remains her first love.
-Most recently, she played Lady Boyle in Superior Donuts at Albany’s Capital Repertory Theater; Hannah in As It is In Heaven at Lee’s Spectrum Playhouse; and Edna in The Prisoner of Second Avenue at the Ghent Playhouse.
-Cane also directed the highly praised Pack of Lies at the Ghent Playhouse in the spring of 2012.
+Recently, she played Lady Boyle in Superior Donuts at Albany’s Capital Repertory Theater; Hannah in As It is In Heaven at Lee’s Spectrum Playhouse; and Edna in The Prisoner of Second Avenueat the Ghent Playhouse.
+She appears in the film “H.”, directed by Rania Attieh & Daniel Garcia, which will premiere at the 2014 Venice Film Festival.
+Cane has also directed a number of plays at the Ghent Playhouse, including Pack of Lies and Other People’s Money.

 About Milo Jordan